Separation and Divorce: Bad Times Can Be Better

 - be reasonable at all times;

 - follow your lawyer’s advice;

 - keep your lawyer fully informed at all times and expect the same from your lawyer;

 - keep the interests of your children in mind at all times; and

 REMEMBER THAT FIGHTING IN COURT IS VERY EXPENSIVE; EMOTIONALLY EXHAUSTING; DISTRACTING; TAKES “FOREVER”; AND RARELY LEADS TO A “GOOD RESULT” WHEN THE TRUE “COSTS” OF GETTING THERE ARE CONSIDERED.

 If you’re facing separation and divorce, Coover Law Firm, LLC is here to help.
 Howard County Divorce Lawyer Fred L. Coover, Esquire has been serving families in Columbia MD, Ellicott City MD and beyond for more than 30 years.
-Call Coover Law Firm, LLC today to schedule your free consultation in our Columbia, Maryland office – (410) 995-1100.
+Call Coover Law Firm, LLC today to schedule your no-risk initial consultation in our Columbia, Maryland office – (410) 995-1100.